-PNB Capital is the wholly-owned investment banking subsidiary of the Philippine National Bank and is duly licensed by the SEC to engage in underwriting and distribution of securities.
+PNB Capital is duly licensed by the SEC to engage in underwriting and distribution of securities.
 It was incorporated in July 30, 1997 and commenced operations in October 8, 1997.
 PNB Capital provides investment banking services such as underwriting of equity and debt securities, loan syndication, project finance, private placement and financial advisory.
 PNB Capital is authorized to buy and sell for its own account, securities issued by private corporations and the Government.